We'll Come To You

 One of the positives to arise from the 2008 financial crisis was the stiffening of regulations, and the protection of whistleblowers, regarding securities fraud, with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 Under Dodd-Frank, the Office of the Whistleblower was established for the Securities Exchange Commission (SEC) to encourage those who have information about securities and commodities laws violations to notify the authorities.
 The Commodity Futures Trading Commission (CFTC) has similar rules and regulations under Dodd-Frank.

 If you believe you have legally actionable information regarding securities or commodities fraud, we hope this page will answer your questions.
-But if concerns still weigh on you, we hope you will contact us at the Louthian Law Firm.
+But if concerns still weigh on you, we hope you will contact us at The Louthian Firm Accident & Injury Lawyers.

 What Is Required of Whistleblowers?